 About

 I am a PhD Candidate in Sociology at Concordia University, a CAnD3 Doctoral Fellow at McGill University, and a CRDCN Emerging Scholar at the Canadian Research Data Centre Network (CRDCN).
-My doctoral research is focused on the social determinants of mental health and population-level disparities in mental health outcomes, particularly psychological distress, anxiety, and depression among youth and young adults in Canada.
+My doctoral research is focused on the social determinants of mental health, access to mental health care, and disparities in mental health outcomes, particularly psychological distress, anxiety, and depression in Canada.

 My doctoral research has been supported by funding from Concordia University, Fonds de recherche du Québec – Société et Culture (FRQSC), the Quebec Interuniversity Center for Social Statistics (QICSS), and the Canadian Research Data Centre Network (CRDCN).